ABOUT IRP

 The IRP has temporarily discontinued using identification badges.

 Please see the Enrollment page on this website for instructions on how to join the IRP and download an enrollment form.
+For questions about IRP membership, contact:

-The IRP also cooperates with other academic institutions by sharing information about educational activities and events that may be of interest to IRP members or other senior citizens in the greater Chambersburg area.
+The IRP also cooperates with other academic institutions by sharing information about no-cost educational activities and events that may be of interest to IRP members or other senior citizens in the greater Chambersburg area.

 PRIVACY: The IRP does NOT sell or share personal information (address, phone number, email, etc. of members or volunteer speakers) with other persons or organizations.